Advice to pivot into AI Safety is likely miscalibrated

 Employers and advice organizations control the information flow.
 Unless they provide evidence-based estimates of success probabilities, their generic encouragement should be treated with scepticism.

 - Publish stage-wise acceptance rates (Base Rates).
-Employers must publish historical data (applicants, interviews, offers) by track and seniority.
+Employers should publish historical data (applicants, interviews, offers) by track and seniority.
 This is the single most impactful intervention for anchoring \(p\).

 - Provide informative feedback and rank.
 Employers should provide standardized feedback or an indication of relative rank (e.g., “top quartile”).
 This feedback is costly, but this cost must be weighed against the significant systemic waste currently externalized onto applicants and the long-term credibility of the field.

 - Track advice calibration.
 Advice organizations should track and publish their forecast calibration (e.g., Brier scores) regarding candidate success.
-If an advice organization doesn’t track outcomes, its advice cannot be calibrated except by coincidence.
+If an advice organization doesn’t track outcomes, its advice cannot be calibrated other than by coincidence.

 4.3 For the Field: Systemic Calibration